© Crown copyright 2018

 - GSP+ - an enhanced tier for 9 economically vulnerable countries that are implementing 27 international conventions on human and labour rights, environment and good governance; the two-thirds of tariff lines covered by GSP are reduced to zero

-This legislation ensures that the UK will be ready to put in place a trade preferences scheme as we leave the EU.
-As a minimum, this will provide the same level of access as the current EU scheme.
+The Taxation (Cross-Border Trade) Act ensures that the UK will be ready to put in place a trade preferences scheme as we leave the EU.
+As a minimum, this will provide the same level of access as the EU scheme.
 This will ensure that the world’s poorest countries can still benefit from tariff-free or reduced tariff access to UK markets and that other developing countries across the globe can continue to export to the UK accordingly.

-The data sharing measure will allow HMRC to share data with bodies that need to have access in order to carry out a range of public functions relating to trade.
+The data sharing measure will allow HM Revenue and Customs (HMRC) to share data with bodies that need to have access in order to carry out a range of public functions relating to trade.

-HMRC currently collects a range of data from import and export declarations which it provides to the European Commission and UK government departments and agencies for trade related purposes under requirements and information gateways in EU law.
+The HMRC collects a range of data from import and export declarations which it provides to the European Commission, the UK government departments and agencies for trade related purposes under requirements and information gateways in EU law.

 We have been clear from the start that we will do whatever is necessary to prepare for our exit, including bringing forward further legislation if required.
 As we leave the EU, we will need to ensure the UK has the necessary legal powers and structures in place to enable us to operate a fully functioning future trade policy.